manlei/OnlineDictionary/README.md

 # OnlineDictionary
-A java project based on C/S  architecture
+OnlineDictionary is a java project based on C/S  architecture This is the client.